Miss Blaney- Head of Department

 In years 9,10 and 11 students will continue to develop their confidence, motivation, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life.
 This is done by ensuring lessons are both engaging and purposeful.
 The key goal in KS4 is to ensure that students have the ability, understanding and confidence to continue sport and exercise beyond Barking Abbey.

-Students can opt to study BTEC Sport, equivalent to one GCSE.
-They could be assessed on leadership, practical sports performance, fitness and the bodies response to exercise amongst other options.
+Students can opt to study OCR sports science, equivalent to one GCSE.
+They could be assessed on the principles of training and fitness, the bodies response to exercise and how to reduce the risk of sports injuries. amongst other options.
 This is all achieved by teaching theoretical content through and alongside high quality practical PE.

-Netball, football, rugby, handball, gymnastics, table tennis, basketball, rounders, cricket, dance, OAA, softball, athletics, badminton, yoga, volleyball, ultimate Frisbee, fitness, exercise to music.
+Netball, football, rugby, handball, table tennis, basketball, rounders, cricket, dance, softball, athletics, badminton, yoga, volleyball, , fitness,

 Accredited qualifications at Key Stage 4: